-The Swiss Stock Exchange Act provides that anyone who, directly, indirectly or acting in concert with third parties, acquires equity securities exceeding 33%% of the voting rights of a company - whether or not such rights are exercisable - is required to make an offer to acquire all listed equity securities of that company.
+Article 135 of the Swiss Financial Market Infrastructure Act ("FinMIA") provides that anyone who, directly, indirectly or acting in concert with third parties, acquires equity securities exceeding 33/3% of the voting rights of a company - whether or not such rights are exercisable - is required to make an offer to acquire all listed equity securities of that company.
 A company may raise this threshold to 49% of the voting rights ("opting up") or may, under certain circumstances, waive the threshold ("opting out").

-On 10 April 2013, the Annual General Meeting of shareholders of the Company resolved to include an "opting up" article in the Articles of Association of the Company that increased the threshold for a mandatory takeover offer under the Swiss Stock Exchange Act (SESTA) from the statutory threshold of 33% to 49%.
+On 10 April 2013, the Annual General Meeting of shareholders of the Company resolved to include an "opting up" article in the Articles of Association of the Company that increased the threshold for a mandatory takeover offer under the then applicable Swiss Stock Exchange Act (SESTA) (now regulated in FMIA) from the statutory threshold of 33/3% to 49%.
 As a result, under this "opting up" article, an acquirer of the shares was obliged to make a public tender offer pursuant to Article 32 SESTA only if, as a result of the acquisition of shares, the threshold of 49% of the Company's voting rights (whether exercisable or not) was exceeded.

 At the general meeting of shareholders held on 4 May 2016, the shareholders approved the Board of Directors' proposal to remove the Article 5 of the Company's Articles of Association and suppress the "opting up" clause.
-Consequently, the applicable threshold for a mandatory takeover offer was back to 33\%.
+Consequently, the applicable threshold for a mandatory takeover offer was back at 33/3%.

 At the general meeting of shareholders held on 26 July 2017, the shareholders approved the Board of Directors' proposal to modify the Article 5 of the Company's Articles of Association and add the "opting up" clause.
-Consequently, the applicable threshold for a mandatory takeover offer was back to 49%.
+Consequently, the applicable threshold for a mandatory takeover offer is back at 49%.